- Symptoms of Coffee Rust

 Rust can affect about 10% of susceptible varieties.
 Conversely, the incidence of rust is very low among resistant varieties.
-Consequently, the usual high level of economic loss can be avoided.
+Avoiding the usual high level of economic loss is possible as a consequence.

 The use of biopesticides seems to effectively reduce the damage caused by coffee rust by up to 97%.
 These products include plant extracts, which stimulate a chemical defense reaction in the plants.
 Thus, these products may induce resistance against the disease.
 This makes them a promising alternative in disease management.
 The use of essential oils such as cinnamon, citronella, lemongrass, cloves, tea tree, thyme and eucalyptus has also shown promising results in coffee rust management.

 Registered for coffee rust control are some biological products based on bacteria and fungi.

 Two types of fungi are known to be particularly important for coffee leaf rust:

 - Mycoparasitic fungi which “eat” other fungi such as coffee leaf rust.

 - Fungi capable of living inside the tissue of the coffee plant and working as bodyguards.
 They protect the plant against attacks by diseases like rust.

 Both types of beneficial organisms might be exploited on coffee farms as sustainable tools for managing coffee leaf rust.